this mountain he will destroy the veil that veils all peoples, The

 web that is woven over all nations;

-Monday is the Memorial of the great Jesuit missionary, Saint Francis Xavier.
-Friday is the Memorial of Saint Ambrose, bishop and doctor of the Church.
-Saturday is the Solemnity of the Immaculate Conception of the Blessed Virgin Mary, with its own special readings.
+Tuesday Memorial of the great Jesuit missionary, Saint Francis Xavier, S.J.
+In the US, Saturday is the Memorial of Saint Ambrose, Bishop and Doctor of the Church, while the rest of the world celebrates the Solemnity of the Immaculate Conception of the Blessed Virgin Mary.
+In the US, it will be celebrated on the following Monday, December 9.

 Unlike most of the liturgical year, the focus during the first part of Advent is on the first readings, this week from the Prophet Isaiah.
 These readings are about promises.
 Isaiah is consoling, building up and preparing his people to have hope.
 “One nation shall not raise the sword against another, nor shall they train for war again.”
 He promises “luster and glory” for the people: “and the fruit of the earth will be honor and splendor for the survivors of Israel.”
 Even though the family lines of King David and his father, Jesse, are almost wiped out, Isaiah proclaims hope: “On that day, a shoot shall sprout from the stump of Jesse, and from his roots a bud shall blossom.”
 The prophet tells of feasting and security: “On this mountain the LORD of hosts will provide for all peoples a feast of rich food and choice wines, juicy, rich food and pure, choice wines” and “A strong city have we; he sets up walls and ramparts to protect us.”
 Even Jesus' own statement about his mission is seen in the powerful images Isaiah uses to give us courage and hope: “On that day the deaf shall hear ... the eyes of the blind shall see ... the lowly will ever find joy in the LORD ... ” “On the day the LORD binds up the wounds of his people.”